cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 ### Github discussion summary

-The main concern that arose from the dicussion on github is whether banning peers based on the return code of `CheckTx` can lead to unwanted side effects, such as partitioning the network or influencing the behaviour of other nodes.
+The main concern that arose from the discussion on github is whether banning peers based on the return code of `CheckTx` can lead to unwanted side effects, such as partitioning the network or influencing the behaviour of other nodes.

 #### *Potential failure scenarios*